Recurring Day-Trading Setups You Can Use to Pursue Profit

 For example, assume the price drops 20 cents off the open.
 It then rallies 30 cents.
 Don't be distracted by that first drop; it doesn't matter anymore because you now have an impulse to the upside.
 Your focus should be on watching for the price to decline a bit (pull back) and then consolidate.
 If the price breaks one cent above the consolidation, go long.

 The same rules apply as in the previous setup.
 Wait for a pullback in the opposite direction of the impulse.
 The pullback must be smaller than the impulse.
 Then wait for a consolidation and a breakout of that consolidation in the impulse direction.

 Reversal at Support/Resistance

-If a reversal signal occurs, take the trade when price moves one cent above the consolidation near support or one cent below the consolidation near resistance.
+If a reversal signal occurs, make the trade when the price moves one cent above the consolidation near support or one cent below the consolidation near resistance.
 Expect the price to bounce off support or fall off resistance if this pattern occurs.

 Strong Area Breakout